Skip to Main Content

 Vermont allows adult (a person aged 21 years or older) recreational use and medical marijuana/cannabis use.
 18 V.S.A. § 4230.

-Employers may still bar marijuana from the workplace and working under the influence regardless of whether the person has a disability.
+Employers may still bar marijuana from the workplace as well as working under the influence regardless of whether the person has a disability.
 (18 V.S.A. § 4230a).
-The drug-testing requirements section above is also applicable to marijuana or cannabis testing.
+The drug testing requirements section above is also applicable to marijuana or cannabis testing.

 However, caution is warranted since workers with a medical marijuana card and who are qualified as individuals with a disability are protected under Vermont's Fair Employment Practices Act.
 Employers cannot discriminate against such employees who use cannabis outside of work for treatment purposes.